What is Asbestos?

 ACM and RACM use continued to increase into the twentieth century until public knowledge of the material’s health risks took center stage during the 80’s and 90’s.
 Courts and legislatures could no longer turn a blind eye to the public health hazards presented by the mining and use of ACM and RACM products.
 During the late 20th century; Asbestos trade and use became highly restricted, phased out, or banned outright.
 The EPA, US Government, other world governments, and the public cracked down on the dangerous building material as new research emerged regarding the negative impact on health it poses.

-Litigation has been long and drawn out due to the material’s wide-spread use, harmful and long-term health affects, as well as the slow emergence of symptoms decades after exposure.
+Litigation has been long and drawn out due to the material’s wide-spread use, harmful and long-term health effects, as well as the slow emergence of symptoms decades after exposure.
 This has been the longest, and most expensive mass tort in U.S. history and a much lesser legal issue in most other countries involved.
 Asbestos-related liability also remains an ongoing concern for many manufacturers, insurers, and employers.

 Why Remove Asbestos?